Mikhus/domurl/README.md

 **Url.toString() -> {string}**

 Converts URL to string representation.
-As far as it's spesial method, any time string operations is performed over Url objects this method is automatically called
+As far as it's special method, any time string operations is performed over Url objects this method is automatically called

 **Url.paths({Array} [pathStrings])**